MileHacker Logo

 • Walkability: Downtown Raleigh attractions are often within walking distance of each other.
 Consider comfortable shoes for exploring.

 • Event Calendars: Check local event calendars before your trip.
-Raleigh hosts many festivals and events throughout the year, delivering unique experiences.
+Raleigh hosts many festivals and events all year long, delivering unique experiences.

 Museum Etiquette & Tips

-Make the most of your museum visits with these simple guidelines.
+Make the most of your going to museums with these simple guidelines.

 Visitor Notes